-- The Gemini Observatory Archive (GOA) can be queried for data sets belonging to a program.
+- The Gemini Observatory Archive (GOA) can be queried at any time, for data sets belonging to a program.
 Raw files usually go into the archive shortly after being written to disk.

-- The archive also sends periodic emails notifying PIs that data sets are available for collection.
+- The archive also sends periodic emails notifying PIs that data sets are available for download.
 No sign-up is needed for these emails.
-These emails go out once Gemini staff have created a data package for the program, usually on Friday of each week for programs with data obtained during the preceding week.
+These emails go out the next morning after the data was taken.

-- The PI (or, in fact, anyone with the program "key") can fetch the program, Sync it, and see how it is progressing.
-As observations are executed, their status changes in the OT, time is charged to the program and/or partner country, and an "observation log" is created inside each observation.
-An example of a program with observations in progress can be found here.
+- The PI (or, in fact, anyone with the program "key") can Sync the program and see how it is progressing.
+As observations are executed, their status changes in the OT, time is charged to the program and/or partner country, and an "observation log," is created inside each observation.

 - Various pages in the Queue and Schedules section of the website give program execution statistics.
-See for instance the "Queue Summary" and "Database Snapshots" links.
+For instance, see the "Queue Summary" and "Database Snapshots" under Schedules and Queue.

-- When your program is completed or deactivated before completion, you get a notification email from a Gemini staff.
+- If your program is completed or deactivated before completion, you get a notification email from a Gemini staff.
 This email contains post-observing (Phase III) useful information when data have been taken.

 You thought you'd have (more) data by now.
 What's going on?

-We make every effort to obtain as much data as possible of as high a standard as possible.
-After all, everybody benefits when a good publication is written based on a Gemini data set.
-However, sometimes programs aren't started, aren't completed, or take longer to complete than the PI anticipated.
-The software used by the ITAC to create the queue for the semester mean that the available programs are now more balanced in terms of observing condition requirements and RA distribution, but (for example) a long period of poor weather coinciding with an instrument being on the telescope for a limited time can have a large effect on program execution nonetheless.
+We make every effort to obtain as much high quality data as possible, however sometimes programs aren't started, aren't completed, or take longer to complete than the PI anticipated.
+The software used by the ITAC to create the queue for the semester means that the available programs are balanced in terms of observing condition requirements and RA distribution, but (for example) a long period of poor weather coinciding with an instrument being on the telescope for a limited time can have a detrimental effect on program execution.
 Similarly, the queue scheduling software is quite effective in ensuring that time-critical programs are observed as requested by the PI, but mistakes and misunderstandings can still occur.
-If you are concerned about progress on your program, you are welcome to contact your NGO support, Gemini contact scientists or the Head of Science Operations at the relevant site (contact details on this page).
+If you are concerned about progress on your program, you are welcome to contact your NGO support, Gemini CS or the Head of Science Operations at the relevant site (contact details on this page).

 The following information may be useful:

 - Semester boundaries are treated as flexible at both sites.
-To make best use of telescope time, we will start a new semester's observations before the start of that semester, and "balance" that by keeping some (non-Band 1) programs active after the end of the current semester.
+To make best use of telescope time, if possible, we start a new semester's observations before the start of that semester, and "balance" that by keeping some (non-Band 1) programs active after the end of the current semester.

 - Non-Band 1 programs not used for this balancing time are deactivated shortly after the end of the semester.
 Occasionally, programs from previous semesters may be reactivated to fill gaps in the queue.
 This is unusual, however.

-- Band 3 programs overfill the queue and not all of them will be started.
+- By design, Band 3 programs overfill the queue and therefore not all of them will be started.
 See the Band 3 page for advice on maximising the likelihood of getting data for your Band 3 program.
-This information may also be useful for PIs of higher- ranked programs in semesters with high weather loss, for example.
+This information may also be useful for PIs of higher-ranked programs in semesters with high weather loss, for example.

 Data checking, quality assessment and repeat observations

 The aim of the nighttime observer and many other observatory staff is to ensure that PIs receive data that meet their requirements.
-However, if you feel that this is not the case with your data, please get in touch with your NGO support, Gemini contact scientists or the Head of Science Operations for the site in question.
-If we are at fault we will endeavour to correct the mistake.
+However, if you feel that this is not the case with your data, please get in touch with your NGO support, Gemini CS or the Head of Science Operations for the site in question.
+If we are at fault, we will endeavour to correct the mistake.